JonasKrau/aioquic/examples/README.rst

    pip install . dnslib jinja2 starlette wsproto

-QUIC Client
+Simple Customized QUIC Client
 .............

-I have developed quic_client.py, a custom QUIC client.
+I (Jonas Krause) have developed quic_client.py, a custom QUIC client.
 This client establishes a QUIC connection to a server and sends data over streams.

 To run the quic_client.py, execute: